 Physiology and Anatomy

-The department also provides high quality graduate training for students seeking to become scholars and teachers in the fields of physiology and anatomy, or those seeking to enter careers in applied research in government or private industry.
-Graduate degrees (MS, PhD) and dual degrees (DO/PhD, DPT/PhD) are offered through two graduate programs within the department, Integrative Physiology and Structural Anatomy and Rehabilitation Sciences.
+The department provides high quality graduate training for students seeking to become scholars and educators in the fields of physiology and anatomy, or those seeking to enter careers in applied research, government, or private industry.
+Graduate degrees (MS, PhD) and dual degrees (DO/PhD and PharmD/PhD) are offered through two departmental graduate programs: Integrative Physiology and Structural Anatomy and Rehabilitation Sciences.
 Both programs boast small student/faculty ratios, advanced area-specific courses, and extensive hands-on training via research, teaching, and outreach activities.
-The department takes great pride in providing an innovative and supportive educational environment for its students.
+The department takes great pride in providing an innovative and supportive educational environment for all trainees.